About MindBodyConnection.org

 Challenging and painful emotions tend to get repressed.

-Unresolved issues and traumas stay in the shadows.
+Unresolved issues stay in the shadows.

 Food, drugs, alcohol, work, sex, social media.
 Pick your poison.

-It is very effective and can work for a long time.
-It is also easy to find.
+It is very effective and it can work for a long time.

 But when you get addicted to stress, bad things happen.